WATCH & JEWELRY /

 Ressence TYPE 9 IKE

-Ressence, the independent luxury watch brand from Belgium, has unveiled the special edition "TYPE 9 IKE," a collaboration with craft artist Terukasa Ikeda.
-This is a new era of timepiece, merging Japanese traditional crafts with next-generation mechanisms.
+Ressence, the independent luxury watch brand from Belgium, has unveiled the special edition "TYPE 9 IKE," a collaboration with artisan-craftsman Akimasa Ikeda.
+This new timepiece fuses Japanese traditional crafts with next-generation mechanisms.

 Text by Kosaku Waseda

-The most remarkable feature of the "TYPE 9 IKE" is the layered lacquer and mother-of-pearl inlay on the dial.
-Terukasa Ikeda, who is based in Kanazawa, has created a futuristic world reminiscent of science fiction by embedding extremely thin slices of high-quality mother-of-pearl into the dial.
+The most remarkable feature of the "TYPE 9 IKE" is the layered lacquer and mother-of-pearl inlay on its dial.
+Akimasa Ikeda, who is based in Kanazawa, has meticulously thinned mother-of-pearl to create a dial that evokes a futuristic world, reminiscent of science fiction.

-The combination of this exquisite decoration with Ressence's signature patented "ROCS (Ressence Orbital Convex System)"—a unique mechanism where multiple discs rotate in a curved path—and the mother-of-pearl inlay creates a dynamic expression where stillness and motion converge.
+The combination of this exquisite decoration with Ressence's signature patented "ROCS (Ressence Orbital Convex System)"—a unique mechanism where multiple discs rotate in a convex form—and the mother-of-pearl inlay creates a dynamic expression where stillness and motion converge.

-The concept Ikeda sought to embody through his mother-of-pearl work is "heliocentrism."
+The concept Ikeda sought to embody through his mother-of-pearl work is the "heliocentric theory."

-Ikeda states, "When I first saw the rotating display of the TYPE 9, it reminded me of space and the galaxy.
-When astronomers proposed heliocentrism, there was much resistance and discomfort, and this model also captures that tension of challenging established notions."
+Ikeda explains, "When I first saw the rotating display of the TYPE 9, it reminded me of the cosmos and galaxies.
+Just as astronomers faced much resistance and skepticism when proposing the heliocentric theory, this model also carries a tension that challenges established notions."

-Mother-of-pearl, used in the mother-of-pearl inlay technique, is naturally a material that is close to flat, and it is prone to cracking when processed thinly.
-To overcome this challenge, Ikeda developed a unique method: he thinned the shell to its absolute limit, immersed it in liquid, and then gradually shaped it on a rubber sheet to achieve its placement on a curved surface.
-The creation of each piece reportedly takes about a month.
+Mother-of-pearl, the material used for the inlay, is naturally flat and prone to cracking when thinned excessively.
+To overcome this, Ikeda developed a unique method: he thinned the shell to an extreme degree, immersed it in liquid, and then gradually shaped it on a rubber sheet to achieve its placement on a curved surface.
+Each piece reportedly takes about a month to produce.

-While digital technology is incorporated in the laser cutting of the shell and the design of the patterns, the final placement of the decorative elements is entirely done by hand.
-Ikeda's approach, which fuses tradition and technology, is also symbolized by his studio itself, located in a renovated traditional Kanazawa townhouse.
+While digital technologies like laser cutting and pattern design are incorporated into the production process, the final placement of the inlay is entirely done by hand.
+Ikeda's fusion of tradition and technology is also symbolized by his workshop itself, housed in a renovated traditional Kanazawa townhouse.

-The TYPE 9 series is a flagship model within Ressence's collection, dedicated to the pure experience of telling time.
-In the "TYPE 9 IKE," a black DLC-coated titanium bezel, case, dial, and case back have been employed, intentionally contrasting with its inherent purity.
-This makes the mother-of-pearl display, which shimmers differently depending on the angle of light, stand out.
-Ikeda's signature is engraved on the case back, emphasizing its character as a work of art.
+The TYPE 9 series is a flagship collection for Ressence, dedicated to the pure experience of reading time.
+In the "TYPE 9 IKE," this purity is intentionally contrasted by the use of a black DLC-coated titanium bezel, case, dial, and case back.
+This design accentuates the mother-of-pearl display, which shimmers with a different luster depending on the angle of light.
+Ikeda's signature is engraved on the case back, further emphasizing its character as a work of art.

-Benoît Mintiens, founder and creative director of Ressence, commented on the collaboration with Ikeda: "When I first saw Terukasa Ikeda's work, I was deeply captivated by the beauty of his fusion of traditional techniques and a futuristic worldview.
-I am confident that by combining this artistic expression with Ressence's mechanisms, one can experience a sense of 'cultural heritage from the future' that has never existed before."
+Benoît Mintiens, founder and creative director of Ressence, commented on the collaboration with Ikeda: "When I first saw Akimasa Ikeda's work, I was deeply captivated by the beauty of his fusion of traditional techniques and a futuristic worldview.
+I am confident that by combining this artistic expression with Ressence's mechanisms, we can offer an experience that feels like a 'cultural artifact from the future,' something that has never existed before."

-Ikeda is a craft artist who creates works that bridge the past and present, using traditional materials such as lacquer, cypress, mother-of-pearl, and gold leaf.
-In today's information-saturated world, he believes that "beauty resides not in visual form, but in the relationships that arise between people, objects, and the 'in-between.'"
-For Ikeda, this piece is an extension of that philosophy.
+Akimasa Ikeda is an artisan-craftsman who creates works that bridge the past and present, utilizing traditional materials such as lacquer, cypress, mother-of-pearl, and gold leaf.
+In an era saturated with information, Ikeda believes that "beauty resides not in visual form, but in the relationships that emerge between people, objects, and the 'in-between.'"
+For him, this piece is an extension of that philosophy.

 The TYPE 9 IKE is a limited edition of 8 pieces worldwide.
-This piece, where craftsmanship and mechanism, tradition and future intersect, demonstrates new possibilities for artistic expression in mechanical watches.
+This timepiece, where craft and mechanism, tradition and future intersect, represents a new frontier in artistic expression for mechanical watches.

 Born in Chiba Prefecture in 1987.
 Graduated from Kanazawa College of Art, Department of Crafts, Lacquer and Woodwork Course in 2014.
-Completed his Master's program at Kanazawa College of Art in 2016 and graduated from the Kanazawa Utatsuyama Craftsmen's Studio in 2019.
-Currently independent in Kanazawa City.
+Completed his Master's degree at Kanazawa College of Art Graduate School in 2016 and finished the Kanazawa Utatsuyama Craftsmen Studio program in 2019.
+Currently works independently in Kanazawa City.

 Ressence TYPE 9 IKE